-Use one of three methods to check the state of the Oracle Data Dictionary for diagnosing upgrades and migrations.
+To check the state of the Oracle Data Dictionary for diagnosing upgrades and migrations, use one of three methods.

-You can run the script in SQL*Plus both before the upgrade on the source database, and after the upgrade on the upgraded database as the SYS user.
-Refer to My Oracle Support note 556610.1 for more information about using the
+You can run the script in SQL*Plus both before the upgrade on the source database, and after the upgrade on the upgraded database.
+For more information about the script, refer to the instructions and the output example file in My Oracle Support Note 556610.1.

 To show the current state of the dictionary, perform a SQL query similar to the following example:

-To query invalid objects, perform a SQL query similar to the following example:
+To check for invalid objects, you can perform SQL queries, similar to the following examples:

-SQL> select owner, object_name, object_type from dba_invalid_objects order by owner, object_type;
+SQL> select owner, object_name, object_type from dba_invalid_objects order by owner, object_type, object_name;

 After you have upgraded the database, and you have run